tilmaerts/fct/README.md

 ## Anonimization
 Once you have plain text versions of your documentation, you can use `fct_anon` to anonymize these documents by replacing names, numbers and addresses with placeholders.
-This allows using for example GPT on the anonymized text, without leaking personal information.